-r/lactation peaks Mondays 12pm-2pm UTC
+r/lactation peaks Saturdays 5pm-7pm UTC

 Practical lactation guidance dominates successful content in r/lactation, with pump techniques, flange sizing, and hands-on management strategies consistently performing well.
 Posts discussing hydration's critical role in milk production receive significant engagement, as community members increasingly recognize how fluid intake directly impacts supply.
 Discussions about domperidone protocols and safety considerations generate substantial conversation, reflecting the community's growing sophistication in pharmacological approaches to inducing lactation.
 Diet and supplement conversations have evolved from rare mentions to regular, evidence-based exchanges where members share specific nutritional strategies that boosted their supply.
 Problem-solving posts that detail particular challenges like clogged ducts or slow progress with concrete details ("I've tried X for Y days with Z results") outperform vague questions, as the community values actionable, experience-based knowledge they can apply immediately.
 Text posts framing specific scenarios with clear questions consistently generate more thoughtful responses than image-only content.